 When evaluating a potential target for acquisition, Graphic Packaging engages in a vigorous due diligence process that includes an assessment of human rights risks.
 The human rights assessment includes a review of relevant policies, analysis of major supply chain agreements and relationships, and assessment of immigration and employment verification processes.
-Following acquisition, employees are onboarded into Graphic Packaging as soon as possible and screened to ensure they are legally able to work.
-Newly acquired employees are also immediately provided with copies of our Code and access to our global
+Following acquisition, employees are screened to ensure they are legally able to work and onboarded into Graphic Packaging as soon as possible.
+Newly onboarded employees are also immediately provided with copies of our Code and access to our global Alertline for filing grievances and complaints.
+There were no acquisitions in 2024.